enumcase/food-ordering-app/README.md

 # Foody
-SwiftUI app for ordering food.
+🍜 SwiftUI app for ordering food.

-Might add a backend server support for POSTing food orders in the future.

 Some of the screens: